cltc-berkeley/c3ec/markdown/LRO/5-Appendix_B_Implementation_Guidance.md

 *   **Documents of critical importance to organizational operations:** Strategic plans, budgets, funding agreements or plans.
 *   **Documents containing personal or sensitive information:** HR files, donor or outreach lists with contact information, payment records, or any data that might illustrate information about individuals' behavior or preferences
 *   **Files exposed to external viewers:** Documents shared outside of your organization for purposes of external review or collaboration.
 *   **Files accessed by departing staff:** When staff leave, they are unlikely to resolve any outstanding access permissions issues.
 For example: owners of documents may have allowed a personal account to access an organization-owned document.
 Once their organization account is disabled, they may be able to retain access to that document if their personal account has opened it even once.
-They may have also shared documents and directories outside the organization in  away that other staff are unaware of.
+They may have also shared documents and directories outside the organization in a way that other staff are unaware of.
 When staff leave, it is important to review their files for permissions issues - or to archive all their documents in a new directory where the permissions can be holistically altered.

 ### Enabling Device Encryption

 **Windows Devices**

-Information on how to turn on device encryption in Windows 10 devices can be foud here: [https://support.microsoft.com/en-us/help/4028713/windows-10-turn-on-device-encryption](https://support.microsoft.com/en-us/help/4028713/windows-10-turn-on-device-encryption)
+Information on how to turn on device encryption in Windows 10 devices can be found here: [https://support.microsoft.com/en-us/help/4028713/windows-10-turn-on-device-encryption](https://support.microsoft.com/en-us/help/4028713/windows-10-turn-on-device-encryption)

 **Note:** This feature is not available on Windows Home edition, requires at least Windows Professional license.

 **Apple Devices**

 FileVault is a disk encryption feature built in to Mac OS X. FileVault provides 128bit AES encryption with a 256 bit key to encrypt the disk and all files located on the drive.
 This is a very strong encryption mechanism.
-Strong encryption helps to prevent unauthorized access to the Mac since the disk and all file contents are encrypted, a requiring the  password must be entered on boot before the computer, data, and files can be accessed.
+Strong encryption helps to prevent unauthorized access to the Mac since the disk and all file contents are encrypted, requiring that the password be entered on boot before the computer, data, and files can be accessed.

 The following link provides a step- by- step instructions on how to enable FileVault: [https://support.apple.com/en-us/HT204837](https://support.apple.com/en-us/HT204837)